jasonful/Pituzol/README.md

 ## The code

 components/pandora_service/pandora_service.c is the code that talks to the Pandora server.
+The Pandora server protocol is not officially documented, but is unofficially documented at https://6xq.net/pandora-apidoc/.

 In pandora_service.h you will see there are actually two APIs: The functions that start with "pandora_" are a lower-level API that just talks immediately to the server and returns all its results.
 The functions that start with "pandora_helper_" do things like cache results and credentials, and also will execute any previous steps necessary to fulfill your request.
 For example, if you request a track, but are not logged in, it will do it for you.

 You'll notice the code requests MP3s.
 The AAC files Pandora returns by default are not compatible with the AAC decoder in the ESP-ADF.